-During the 2019-2020 academic year, these midquarter conferences are scheduled on: November 8, February 7, April 10
+During the 2020-2021 academic year, these midquarter conferences are scheduled the week of November 16-19, February 8-11 and April 19-22.

 Parents are required to attend the Quarterly Learning Contract (QLC) day conferences.
 We don't believe in waiting until the end of school for you to know your scholar's progress.
 At the QLCs you will understand the academic progress your scholar is making throughout the year.
 Receive information about your scholar's progress including classroom grades, attendance, behavior and most recent assessment data.
 Work collaboratively with teachers to set performance goals and targets.
 On QLC days, parents, students and teachers will: